kaiyuanshe/open-hackathon/osslab/README.md

 on command line to stop http service and release 80 port.
 Moreover, you may want to run `sc config http start= disabled` to prevent http service from being started automatically during windows reboot. _After this, you cannot start IIS any more.
 Start
 `http` service if you do need IIS_.

-# install apache2 if you want to deploy the flask on the apache2

-1. install apache2 via `sudo apt-get install apache2`
-2. update config files at `sites-enabled/000-default.conf`.
-See [this article](http://blog.163.com/sywxf_backup/blog/static/21151212520128202312687/) for more help.
-3. open 80 port on firewall or azure cloud service.